opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 There are two common modes for registering custom menus

 - Register a new menu item
-- Registers submenus with existing menu items
+- Registers a submenu with existing menu items

-OpenSumi provides the ability to customize menus based on OpenSumi's [Contribution](../../develop/basic-design/contribution-point)mechanism, to implement `MenuContribution` and call the methods provided by `menuRegistry`.
+OpenSumi provides the ability to customize menus based on OpenSumi [Contribution](../../develop/basic-design/contribution-point)mechanism, to implement `MenuContribution` and call the methods provided by `menuRegistry`.

 ```typescript
 interface MenuContribution {